VladTarnovskiy/Angular-youtube-clone/README.md

 2. Validation:

 - implement login form
-  - add validation rules for input fields:
   - login
     - required (message: "Please enter a login email")
     - valid email (message: "The login email is invalid")
   - password
     - required (message: "Please enter a password")
     - has a custom validator that will check how strong a password is. the following checks will be applied (message: "Your password isn't strong enough" + recommendations below):
       - at least 8 characters
       - a mixture of both uppercase and lowercase letters
       - a mixture of letters and numbers
       - inclusion of at least one special character, e.g., ! @ # ?

 3. After entering the data, the user is directed to the main page.